 Session contributor = 1 point.
 When you contribute your understanding (either voluntarily or prompted by the professor), or pose interesting questions, you get one point for the session.
 To promote broad participation, students don't receive multiple points for multiple contributions during a single session.

-You can only gain one point per session.
-Therefore, you should be ready and try to contribute every single class.
+You can only gain one point per session (two points per class).
+You should be ready and try to contribute every single session.